GRMiller/saint-hedwig/site/content/how-to-help.md

 ---
-title: Get Involved
+title: How to Help
-type: getinvolved
+type: how_to_help
-page: /getinvolved.html
+page: /how-to-help.html
 menu:
   main:
     name: How to Help